 The brand adapted to digital platforms and even launched its first show ‘re-see’ on WeChat.
 This allowed them to continue driving sales despite the lockdown.

 Takeaway: Use innovative digital strategies to help ride out the storm

 2. IKEA – A digital brand in China

 Partnering with Alibaba Group’s Tmall, IKEA has opened its online store in China with almost 4000 products available in March.
 That was well before China was in the clear, yet they were thinking ahead and looking long term.

 After a limited market penetration with just a few stores in China’s Tier 1 and 2 cities, this has now opened up a massive potential for growth.

 And it’s not just IKEA who views digital channels as incredibly important to focus on in the world of modern retail.
 Goods of all shapes and sizes are making use of live streaming to promote and sell more of their products, and they’re increasingly partnering with retailers like Tmall, Taobao, and JD.

 Takeaway: Use digital channels to become accessible and grow sales

-Looking to get started in China?AdChina.io is one of the easiest ways to get started with advertising in China.
+Looking to get started in China?AdChina.io is one of the easiest ways to get started with advertising on 10+ channels in China.
 Run campaigns on multiple platforms from a single dashboard to reach your target audience.
 Create a free account to get started.